sarsky/Mozzie/docs/source/RFD900xSetup.rst

 Plug in the USB side of the cable into a compatible USB port that can supply enough power to the RFD900x.

 ..
 Tip::
-   It is advisable to use a antenna at all times whenever the RFD900 is powered and to connect the RFD900 to a external power source to avoid power brownouts, because not all USB ports can deliver sufficient power to the RFD900.
+   It is advisable to use a antenna whenever the RFD900 is powered and to connect the RFD900 to a external power source to avoid power brownouts, because not all USB ports can deliver sufficient power to the RFD900.